The idea that Iran is digitally isolated from the world is a myth.

 How to get access to banned Social Media in Iran

-You can get past the internet censorship in Iran the same way people all over the world access banned content.
-Iranian users use the same type of apps used by Russian and Chinese citizens and millions of others all over the world to communicate anonymously, avoid snooping by their Internet provider, and download pirated media.
+You can get past the internet censorship in Iran by using the same privacy software that Russian and Chinese citizens and millions of others around the world use to get their government’s Web censorship, communicate anonymously, avoid snooping by their Internet provider, and download pirated media.
 Search online.

 Should I buy Internet privacy software before travel to Iran?